bismerk/ElectrodoDoc-server/README.md

-# Go API Server for Woden
+# Go API Server for ElectrodoDoc

 Specification for Wooden REST API